nigeldaniels/homebrew-ros2-kilted/README.md

 - run `vcs import`
 - create a Python build environment
 - figure out the right package subset to build
-- work around the macOS-specific packaging issues we already solved
+- work around macOS-specific packaging issues

 In other words, this repository is the installer/distribution layer for the curated ROS 2 workspace it packages.